paulnicholsen27/starter_code_legit/31-rails-api/lecture_notes.md

 - Build the static stuff first, as shown in initial index.html (already done pre-lecture)

-- `rails new catsbackend --api --database=postgresql`
+- `rails new cats-  backend --api --database=postgresql`

 - generate the new resources.  don't need any views.  just need models and controllers